At least 4 dead after tornado and severe storm batters St. Louis, mayor says

 The storms were part of a severe weather system that spawned tornadoes in Wisconsin, downed trees, left thousands without power in the Great Lakes region and brought a punishing heat wave to Texas.

-Weather forecasters warned that severe storms with hail and even hurricane-force winds could hobble parts of Appalachia and the Midwest on Friday.
-Tornadoes were also a risk there.
+Weather forecasters warned that severe storms with possible tornadoes, hail and even hurricane-force winds could hobble parts of Appalachia and the Midwest on Friday.

+The weather service warned of a rare tornado emergency around Marion, Illinois, on Friday evening, saying that a tornado had been confirmed and that it was life-threatening.
+Reports of damage and injuries weren't immediately known.

+A dust storm warning was issued around the Chicago area on Friday night.
+The weather service said a wall of dust extended along a 100-mile (161-kilometer) line from southwest of Chicago to northern Indiana that severely reduced visibility.

 The National Weather Service said residents in Kentucky, southern Indiana, southern Illinois, parts of Tennessee, Missouri, Arkansas and Ohio should brace for intense storms that could include baseball-sized hail.